ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

   Quality Analysis & validation.
 Currently the script that does this is only a prototype, producing both greyscale plots of the continuum images, with weights contours and the component catalogue overlaid, and greyscale plots of the noise maps produced by Selavy.
+See examples on :doc:`validation`.
 * All images are converted to FITS format.
 FITS is the format required for storage in CASDA - the ASKAPsoft tasks are able to write directly to FITS (``IMAGETYPE_CONT`` etc), but if CASA-format images